csula/cs454-winter-2016/README.md

 ## Announcements

-Welcome to CS454 Search Engine and Information Retrieval.
-Please check the `README.md` often for news and announcements.
+Please check the `README.md` (this file) often for news and announcements.